Kenshiro-28/MAGI/README.md

 # MAGI

-MAGI is an autonomous agent leveraging the LLaMA model, providing streamlined and professional AI assistance for various tasks.
+MAGI is an autonomous agent that leverages the LLaMA model to offer streamlined and professional AI assistance across a wide range of tasks.
 Prime Directives allow you to customize the behavior of the model to suit your needs.
-Mission mode runs autonomously, generating a task list and browsing the Internet until the mission is successfully completed.
+Mission mode allows MAGI to work autonomously and browse the Internet for up-to-date information.

 ## Prime Directives